-To learn non-opposition, however, it is not necessary to do Ukemi, but to go towards the Ukemi.
-The other solution is to flee or to create an opposition.
+To learn non-opposition, however, it is not necessary to do Ukemi but to go towards the Ukemi.
+The other solution, which is very common nowadays during what is so-called Judo, is to move away and to create an opposition.
 In this case, we are not doing Judo, but a sort of bad wrestling (because this is even not wrestling).

-Practising Judo is doing something with the partner, a friend.
+Practising Judo is doing something with a partner, or a friend.
 It’s accepting that we progress together.
 Accepting an Ukemi is to learn how to work and study freely together.
 A judoka can fall ten times, twenty times, it doesn’t matter.
 What is important is to learn non-opposition.

 It may never end.
 Circles help you recover. it is the continuity of the movement.
 A person who plunges in a straight line cannot recover (See the note below).
 On the other hand, if this same person creates a circular action while going up on the other side, this person recovers inside this circle.

 During a randori or a shïai, neither of the partners may be thrown because these two people are only moving within the circles they have created.
-This is the judo based on the respect of the principles established by Dr Kano.
+This is the judo based on respect for the principles established by Dr Kano.

 * Note about plunging: In Martial Art Judo, Tori never ever falls with the partner, never ever drop on his/her knees to do an action.
 This doesn’t make any sense unless you practice what is called Sorts Judo which is based on the opposition of 2 people.